bhagya099/Recipe-App/README.md

 # Recipe-App
-I made a APP where you can share you awesome food recipe with others.
+I made a APP where you can save you awesome food recipe for future.

 For making this APP I use HTML/CSS/Vanilla JS.